 All hog hunts are semi-guided.
-Our staff will direct you to the blinds, provide you advise about good hiding places to typically find hogs on your spot & stalk as well as help pick up and load your game.
+Our staff will direct you to the blinds, provide you advice about good hiding places to typically find hogs on your spot & stalk as well as help pick up and load your game.

 Hunters are allowed to drive their own vehicles to the blind.

-All exotic hunts are fully guided, unless other arrangements are made.
+All exotic hunts are fully guided unless other arrangements are made.

 9. What type of clothes should be worn boar hunting?

 With Texas Hog Hunting, you always need to be prepared for wet weather.
 We recommend bringing waterproof boots and extra clothing for inclement weather.
-Fall, Winter and even Spring can produce chilly weather in Texas, especially during the night.
+Fall, Winter, and even Spring can produce chilly weather in Texas, especially during the night.
 Hog hunting in Texas during the summer months, you will need to dress light, bring your sunscreen and drink plenty of liquids.

 10. What do I need to bring with me pig hunting?